Functions of Finance Manager

 The Financial Manager is generally the first person to recognize when the costs for the supplies or production processes are exceeding the standard costs/budgeted figures.
 Consequently, he can make recommendations to the top management for controlling the costs.

-To Facilitate Pricing of Product, Product Lines, and Services
+To Facilitate the Pricing of Products, Product Lines, and Services

 The Financial Manager can supply important information about cost changes and cost at varying levels of production and the profit margins needed to carry on the business successfully.
 In fact, the financial manager provides tools for the analysis of information in pricing decisions and contributes to the formulation of pricing policies jointly with the marketing manager.

 The Financial Manager is usually responsible for collecting the relevant data to make forecasts of profit levels in the future.